|The Hillstreet Theater in 1928/9.|

 - "It affords me pleasure to address you for a few moments on the subject of Spiritualism"

 * UPDATE: Having continued to research this, I'm afraid I have to throw out the idea that Houdini's spiritualism lectures began here in Los Angeles.
 I've found evidence that Houdini had given his lecture in San Fransisco the previous week.
 It also appears he had been giving "talks" on the subject all during the year, gradually expanding and building into his full lecture.
 So it was an evolution.
-But this Los Angeles lecture appears to be the first one that was wildly advertised.
+But this Los Angeles lecture appears to be the first one that was widely advertised.